 Indeed, even though those bass guitars are not as popular as the Jazz and Precision models, still many top players have used them over the years, including the late Jack Bruce, from legendary sixties group Cream, who's considered one of the greatest bassists ever.

-One of the finest examples of Jaguar bass right now is the Squier Vintage Modified Jaguar Short Scale Bass Guitar in black.
+One of the finest examples of Jaguar bass right now is the Squier Vintage Modified Jaguar Short Scale Bass Guitar.
 It's on rockin' piece of gear!

 Besides playing the Jaguar VI bass, Cream's Jack Bruce also helped to make the Gibson SG bass more popular.
 Other users of the SG include Bill Wyman (Rolling Stones), Peter Quaife (The Kinks), Jim Lea (Slade) and Doug Yule (Velvet Underground).
 It's a great "rock'n'roll" bass, with a different feel and tone to Fender basses: the neck pickup offers more low end, and narrower neck makes it easier to play.
 On the other hand, it has a more limited tonal range.
 Also, not as good as a Jazz Bass for slapping.